ElektraInitiative/libelektra/doc/COMPILE.md

 By default Elektra uses `RPATH` to hide its plugins.
 This makes it obvious that external applications should *not* link against plugins.
-Instead every application should use the `elektraModulesLoad()` API to load Elektra's modules.
+Instead every application should use the `elektraModulesLoad()` API to load Elektra’s modules.

 The folder where the plugins are located is a subdirectory of where the libraries are installed.
 The name of the subdirectory can be specified using `TARGET_PLUGIN_FOLDER` and is `elektra` by default.
-You might want to encode Elektra's `SOVERSION` into the folders name, if you want different major versions of Elektra be co-installable.
+You might want to encode Elektra’s `SOVERSION` into the folders name, if you want different major versions of Elektra be co-installable.

-Elektra's use case for `RPATH` is considered acceptable, so we recommend to use it
+Elektra’s use case for `RPATH` is considered acceptable, so we recommend to use it
 because:

 - plugins do not clutter the library folder nor the `ld.so.cache`